 Custodial Team:

-Alan Ritcey, and George Mayhew
+Alan Ritcey, George Mayhew and Tim Hammond

 Church Administrator: Sue Hawthorne-Bate